gesaretto/betrachtung/betrachtung.md

 # Notes on Betrachtung

+__Hypothesis:__ in his work on _Betrachtung_, Kafka is actually trying to translate tropes and devices drawn from film (montage) into syntactic features.

 ## A list of facts and ideas

 1. Betrachtung is a series of 18 short stories written between 1904 and 1912 and published in 1912.